 The deep-sea benthic ecosystems depend on the slow sinking of detritus derived from primary production in the euphotic zone.
 Before detritus settle on the seabed, suspension feeders first consume the detritus from the overlying bottom water (Gage and Tyler, 1996).
-Bacteria (Lochte and Turley, 1988) and deposit feeders (Blair et al., 1996) of all sizes, who respond rapidly to the change of food supplies with metabolic activities, such as growth and reproduction, consume the remaining detritus deposited on the seafloor (Tyler et al., 1982; C.R.
-Smith et al., 2008).
+Bacteria (Lochte and Turley, 1988) and deposit feeders (Blair et al., 1996) of all sizes, who respond rapidly to the food supplies with metabolic activities, such as growth and reproduction, consume the remaining detritus deposited on the seafloor (Tyler et al., 1982; Smith et al., 2008).
 Then, the detritivores are predated by larger animals such as megafauna and fish.
 The waste products of all consumers again become food for deposit-feeders and bacteria or are released back to the water column as dissolved inorganic carbon (DIC) or nutrients.
 In brief, the food web comprises the abiotic (detritus, DIC, etc.), biotic compartments, and the linkage of flows between one another.
 Identifying and quantifying energy flows in the food web is essential to understanding their functional interactions.
-However, the direct measurement and experimentation are notorious, even for relatively well-studied shallow-water benthic ecosystems (e.g., van Oevelen et al., 2006), not to mention the undersampled deep-sea ecosystems.
-Nevertheless, a linear inverse model (LIM) has thus been developed and applied to marine food-web studies to deal with data limitations (Vézina and Platt, 1988).
-Also, the network analysis developed from the information theory has been applied to solve information involved in a complex network (e.g., a food web) and then condense this information into interpretable indices (Fath and Patten, 1999; Ulanowicz, 2004).
+However, the direct measurement and experimentation are notoriously difficult, even for relatively well-studied shallow-water benthic ecosystems (e.g., van Oevelen et al., 2006), not to mention the undersampled deep sea.
+Nevertheless, a linear inverse model (LIM) has been developed and applied to marine food-web studies to deal with data limitations (Vézina and Platt, 1988).
+Also, network analysis developed from the information theory has been used to solve information in a complex network (e.g., a food web) and then condense this information into interpretable indices (Fath and Patten, 1999; Ulanowicz, 2004).

 Related food-web studies in submarine canyons

-　　To the best of our knowledge, only two studies have attempted to construct a comprehensive benthic carbon food web in the submarine canyons so far.
+　　To our knowledge, only two studies have attempted to construct a comprehensive benthic carbon food web in the submarine canyons.
 The first study was conducted in the northern Gulf of Mexico (Rowe et al., 2008).
 The carbon food webs were contrasted between the head of the Mississippi Canyon and the adjacent mid-slopes.
-A single species of amphipod dominated the Mississippi Canyon head, resulting in extremely high macrofauna abundance (> 20,000 individual m-2) and biomass (> 400 mg C∙m-2) (Wei et al., 2012).
-Therefore, based on the secondary production estimates and total sediment community oxygen consumption (SCOC), considerable carbon was cycled mainly through the macrofauna stock, while the OC remineralization of bacteria and meiofauna was reduced in the canyon.
-On the other hand, because the production of the amphipods was considered as a food source for larger invertebrates and fishes, the diversity and biomass of megafauna and fishes were relatively higher than that on the upper continental slopes.
-In Rowe et al. (2008) food-web model, the particulate organic carbon (POC) input was two times higher than the required amount to support the calculated demand (i.e. sum of total respiration, production, and export), suggesting almost 40% of POC rain was exported down the canyon.
-While the carbon demand at the continental slope was greater than the estimated POC input, indicating the organic resources in the community were supplemented from the basin margin.
+A single species of amphipod dominated the Mississippi Canyon head, resulting in extremely high macrofauna abundance (> 20,000 individual m-2) and biomass (> 400 mg C/ m2) (Wei et al., 2012).
+Therefore, based on the secondary production estimates and total sediment community oxygen consumption (SCOC), considerable carbon was cycled mainly through the macrofauna stock.
+At the same time, the OC remineralization of bacteria and meiofauna was reduced in the canyon.
+Because the production of the amphipods was considered a food source for larger invertebrates and fishes, the diversity and biomass of megafauna and fishes were relatively higher in the Mississippi Canyon than on the upper continental slopes.
+Notably, the particulate organic carbon (POC) input was two times higher than the required amount to support the calculated biological demand (i.e., the sum of total respiration, production, and export), suggesting almost 40% of POC rain was exported through the Mississippi Canyon (Rowe et al., 2008).
+In contrast, the carbon demand at the continental slope was greater than the estimated POC input, indicating that the organic resources required by the community were supplemented from the basin margin (Rowe et al., 2008).